We are happy to welcome you to stay with us as a family

 A family homestay will suit you if both parents and children would like to improve their English in a friendly family setting, while exploring central Scotland.

-If you would like to have English lessons, we provide separate lessons for adults and children, plus time together playing a variety of language games.
+If you would like to have English lessons, we offer separate lessons for adults and children, or if preferred you can learn together.

 A family homestay can be a good option for families with young children, giving them a head-start with their English learning, and the chance to experience family life in the UK, but under the care of their own parent/s.
 There is no lower age limit for your children.